What You Need To Know About Stem Cells

 While there are other clinics that receive donations, here at ANOVA, we do not use them on our patients.

-For our procedures, we extract the adult stem cells from our own patients’ fat tissue or bone marrow, which guarantees their compatibility with our treatments.
+For our procedures, we use adult stem cells obtained from the patient’s own fat tissue or bone marrow, which avoids the immunological compatibility problems that can arise with donor material.